 Wilberforce's feet rest upon the ruddy, mottled head of the prostrate Richard Brinsley Sheridan, the Irish playwright, bon viveur and ally of Fox.
 It is he who is closest to and most resembles the swine who flee or lie trampled beneath the horse's hooves.

 As a caption, Gillray has adapted Chapter 6, verses 8–9, of the New Testament Book of Revelation:

 And e'er the Last days began, I looked & beheld a White Horse, & and his name was Death, & Hell followed after him, & Power was given unto him to kill with the Sword, & with Famine, & with Death.
 And I saw under him the Souls of the Multitude, those who were destroy'd for maintaining the word of Truth, & for the Testimony.

 The Book of Revelation was a popular source for British artists towards the end of the eighteenth century.
-William Blake's watercolour, Death on A Pale Horse, in the Fitzwilliam, left was made c.
+William Blake's watercolour, Death on A Pale Horse, in the Fitzwilliam, below was made c.
 1800 and provides an interesting comparison with Gillray's cartoon.
 One gets the impression that, while Gillray makes merry with contemporary anxieties about the imminence of the Apocalypse, Blake takes them rather more seriously.